WebGL Fundamentals for Visualizations

 const gl = canvas.getContext('webgl2', {

-antialias: false, // Disable for data viz to save fill-rate; use MSAA only if required
+antialias: false, // PERF: disable for data viz to save fill-rate; use MSAA only if required

-preserveDrawingBuffer: false, // Improves performance; prevents unnecessary VRAM retention
+preserveDrawingBuffer: false, // PERF: avoids unnecessary VRAM retention

-alpha: false, // Disables alpha channel blending for opaque backgrounds
+alpha: false, // disable alpha blending for opaque backgrounds

 if (!gl) return null;